Pylons/pyramid/docs/designdefense.rst

   fundamental application behavior to be overriden or extended.

-- The original developer may optionally choose to anticipate an application-specific set of plugpoints, which will may be hooked by a deployer.
+- The original developer may optionally choose to anticipate an application-specific set of plugpoints, which may be hooked by a deployer.
 If he chooses to use the facilities provided by the ZCA, the original developer does not need to think terribly hard about the mechanics of introducing such a plugpoint.